 In the template settings on the left hand side you'll find two step authentication method.
 Choose your preferred method and save.

-To find the two-step authentication in a contract open your draft and click on "add counterparty".
+To find the two-step authentication in a contract open your draft and click on "add counterparty" to the right of the contract.

 The method you have set in the template will be filled in by default, but you will also have the option to change it if needed.